NoxHarmonium/yarn-collect-dependencies/README.md

 For a given package 'deployable-package-a':

+1. It uses Yarn Workspaces to determine which packages 'deployable-package-a' depends on
-1. It uses Yarn to install the monorepo's dependencies into a "staging" directory
+2. It uses Yarn to install the monorepo's dependencies into a "staging" directory
-   - Yarn does not seem to be able to install a particular module's dependencies into a folder with `--modules-folder`.
+   - Yarn does not seem to be able to install a particular workspace package's dependencies into a folder with `--modules-folder`
    - It puts all the dependencies for a project into the "staging" folder with symlinks that point to each package in the mono repo
-2. It uses Yarn Workspaces to determine which packages 'deployable-package-a' depends on
 3. It deletes any symlinks that are not actually used
 4. It replaces the symlinks that Yarn puts into the "staging" directory with the actual build output of the packages pointed to by the symlinks
    - This is important because we don't want to package up anything extraneous in the packages directory like source code or their modules

-5. You can then include the "staging" directory directly into your deployment bundle as the node modules folder
+You can then include the "staging" directory directly into your deployment bundle as the node modules folder

 ## Coming Soon